A 110 degree heat index could help Madison see its hottest day in a decade

 People are also reading…

-Despite the extreme heat, the temperature is not expected to set the all time record of 114 degrees.
+Despite the extreme heat, the temperature is not expected to set the state's all-time record of 114 degrees.
 That was recorded in Wisconsin Dells on July 13, 1936.
 The record low, by the way, was set on Feb.
 4, 1996, when the mercury plunged in far northern Wisconsin to minus 55 in the Sawyer County village of Couderay, according to Weather Service data.

 The hottest Aug.
 20 on record saw a high of 98 degrees.
 The record for Aug.
 22 is 94 degrees set in 1976.
 On Aug.
 23 in 1947, the temperature hit 98 degrees and Aug.
 24 of the following year had a record of 98 degrees.
 This Thursday's projected high of 99 degrees would break that record.